-The organization's effects (both positive and negative) on the capitals, including material effects on capitals up and down the value chain

-Our strategic objective is to accelerate value creation across our different capitals, leading to sustainable growth, enhanced stakeholder relationships long-term resilience of our company.
+The organization's effects (both positive and negative) on the capitals, including material effects on capitals up and down the value chain growth, enhanced stakeholder relationships and long-term resilience of our company.
 By considering the impact on all our capitals, we are able to create a balanced and holistic approach to strategy execution, thus ensuring alignment with our purpose and long-term success.